TigerHix/avdc/README.md

 ## Setup

-Download the [dataset](https://drive.google.com/drive/folders/1XE4gfY07beweOt6k6DqU5ErVRVNWKt0D?usp=sharing) and put it into the `./dataset` folder.
+Download the [dataset](https://drive.google.com/drive/folders/1XE4gfY07beweOt6k6DqU5ErVRVNWKt0D?usp=sharing) and put it into a folder named `dataset`.
 Please view the Jupyter Notebook for details.

+## Unity components

+The `unity` folder contains playground C#/Unity scripts for [Warudo](https://warudo.app/), a 3D avatar animation software.
+Data annotators installed the `MMDDataFilterer.cs` to synchronize camera movements with audio and character movements as well as filtering out incomplete/invalid camera animation files.